 Once your trust document is complete the next step is for the trustees to open a separate bank or building society account to hold your personal injury trust fund.
-Opening an account should be easy as the trustees are simply opening a joint account.
+Your trust is created by a deed and the trustees then open a joint current account.

-First create the trust with a deed and then open an account.
-You cannot create a trust by simply opening a separate bank account, you need to first create the trust with a deed.
-Many people turn up at a bank without a deed and this is why confusion is created.
+You cannot create a trust just by opening a separate bank account, you need to first create the trust with a deed.
+People sometimes turn up at a bank with a compensation cheque, but without a deed, and this is why confusion is created.
 I suggest you waste no time on banks before the trust deed is complete.

 I recommend you open an account in a convenient local branch.
-The trust account should be cheque book only, with at least two signatures being required for a financial transaction, so there will be times when you need help at the branch.
+I will recommend banks to clients on the basis of recent client experience.
+The trust account should be cheque book only, with at least two signatures required for a financial transaction, so there will be times when you need help at the branch.

 The first step is to have a trust document, called a trust deed, prepared for you It is the trust document which creates the trust, not the bank or building society account.
 There should be no need to ask the bank to get involved in the trust itself.
 All you want from the bank or building society is the facility of an account.

-You need a current account to make a start but do remember you can open other accounts and investments, provided the accounts and investments are held by the trust.
+You need a current account to make a start and, beyond that, you can then open other accounts and investments.
+Please note, all trust accounts and investments must be held by the trust.

 There should be two trustees as a minimum.
 If the compensated person is to be a trustee there should be at least two other trustees.
-The bank account should be a joint account, and should require joint signatures.
+The bank account should be a joint account and should require joint signatures.
 The account for a personal injury trust should use the title of the trust.
-A trust for compensation set up for me in 2015 would be called the Mark Thompson Personal Injury Settlement 2015.
+A trust for compensation set up for me in 2020 would be called the Mark Thompson Personal Injury Trust 2020.

-So what you need is a joint account for the trustees, and the account must have a particular name.
-That should not be difficult as businesses and organisations have accounts in the name of the organisation rather than the individuals who are to sign the cheques.
+In summary, what you need is a joint current account for the trustees, and the account must have the name of the trust.
+That should not be difficult, as businesses and other organisations have accounts in the name of the organisation rather than the individuals who are to sign the cheques.

-It seems that as soon as the words “personal injury trust” are used in a bank the transaction immediately becomes complicated.
-If you are lucky you will find a member of the bank staff who has dealt with a personal injury trust before, but where that experience is lacking opening the account can become complicated.
+It seems that as soon as the words “personal injury trust” or “trust” are used in a bank, the transaction immediately becomes complicated.
+If you are lucky you will find a member of the bank staff who has dealt with a personal injury trust before, but where that experience is lacking, opening the account can become complicated.
 Some refer to head office, and some call in the bank’s own trust or legal department.
 The worst recent experience of a client was to be told off at a well-known building society for trying to hide money from the government.
 That is just ignorance of the law.
-Creating a personal injury trust is perfectly legitimate and based on benefit regulations which specifically allow trusts to protect compensation from the means-testing for certain State benefits and entitlements.
+Creating a personal injury trust is perfectly legitimate, allowed by benefit regulations which specifically allow trusts to protect compensation from the means-testing for certain State benefits and entitlements.